rova-ranaivo/react-template/README.md

 ```

 ## Done
-Scroll from one section to the next one
+- Scroll from one section to the next one
-load background image
+- load background image
-Use Scss to align css code
+- Use Scss to align css code
+- Routing

 ## Todo
 - Create simple form with bootstrap - Form component has already been created